 Chapter 4 Operation - Tutorial

 4.1 Introduction

-The following brief tutorial guides the user through a typical series of moves an d parameter adjustments performed using the PC based APT software.
-It assumes that the unit is electrically connected to the stage, and that the APT Software is alre ady installed - see Section 3.1.
-For illustration purposes, it also assumes that a NanoMax300 stage is connected to the 'Motor' connector on the rear panel.
+The following brief tutorial guides the user through a typical series of moves and parameter adjustments performed using the PC based APT software.
+It assumes that the unit is electrically connected to the stage, and that the APT Software is already installed - see Section 3.1.
+For illustration purposes, it also assumes that a NanoMax300 is connected to the 'Motor' connector on the rear panel.

 4.2 Using the APT User Utility

-The APT User.exe application allows the user to interact with any number of APT hardware control units connected to the PC USBBus (or simulated via the APTConfig utility).
+The APT User exe application allows the user to interact with any number of APT hardware control units connected to the PC USB Bus (or simulated via the APTConfig utility).
 This program allows multiple graphical instrument panels to be displayed so that multiple APT units can be controlled.
 All basic operating parameters can be set through this program, and all basic operations (such as motor moves) can be initiated.
-Hardware configurations and parameter settings can be save d to a file , which simplifies system set up whenever APT User is run up.
+Hardware configurations and parameter settings can be saved to a file, which simplifies system set up whenever APT User is run up.

-Fig. 4.1 Typical APT User Screen

-1) Run the APT User program - Start/All Programs/Thorlabs/APT User/APT User.

-4.3 Homing Motors

-Homing the motor moves the actuator to the home limit switch and resets the internal position counter to zero.
+Fig. 4.1 Typical APT User Screen 1) Run the APT User program - Start/Programs/Thorlabs/APT User/APT User.
+Note The channel functionality of the BSC203 motor controller is accessed via a single channel GUI panel, one panel for each motor drive card fitted.
+Notice how the HS NanoMax 300 X Axis actuator type, selected in Section 3.6. is displayed in the 'Settings' window.
+See Section 4.12. and Section 5.3. for further details on the parameter values shown in the 'Settings' display.
+4.3 Homing Motors Homing the motor moves the actuator to the home limit switch and resets the internal position counter to zero.
 The limit switch provides a fixed datum that can be found after the system has been powered up.

-Fig. 4.2 Motor Controller Software GUI

-- Click the 'Home' button.
+Fig. 4.2 Motor Controller Software GUI - Click the 'Home' button.
 Notice that the led in the button lights to indicate that homing is in progress and the displayed position for both channels counts down to 000.000, i.e the home position. - 2) When homing is complete, the 'Homed' LED is lit as shown above.

-See Appendix F , Section F.2.2. for background information on the home position.
+See Appendix F $\;\;$, Section F.2.2. for background information on the home position.

 4.4 Moving to an Absolute Position

-Absolute moves are mea sured in real world units (e.g. millimetres), relative to the Home position.
+Absolute moves are measured in real world units (e.g. millimetres), relative to the Home position.

 1) Click the position display.